-The private school of St Gilgen International School is a prestigious educational institution with an impeccable reputation.
+St. Gilgen International School is a prestigious educational institution with an impeccable reputation.
 It offers general education programs for primary and secondary schools, preparation for undergraduate and IB.
-Training is possible in German and English.
+Education can be conducted in German and English.
 From September to July, the school has about 250 students.
 On vacation on campus there is a summer camp.

-St Gilgen International School pays equal attention to the academic, physical and creative development of children.
+St. Gilgen International School pays equal attention to the academic, physical and creative development of students.
 The educational institution welcomes an active life position, aspiration for leadership.
 Each student in the school not only receives a high-quality secondary education corresponding to international standards, but also can effectively prepare for continuing education in a college or university.

 Elementary school (4-6 grades)

 The weekly load for junior schoolchildren is 27 academic hours.
 It is divided into the study of English, mathematics, German, natural sciences, the global world.
 Students are also offered art and music lessons.
 The program and the movement towards self-development are provided for.
 The curriculum includes work in the library (1 hour / week).

 Grade 7 students give academic training 31 hours a week.
 They study English, math, science, geography, history, German, art (drama), music (design).
 The maximum number of lessons for each subject is 4.
 The creative disciplines are assigned to 2 hours per week.
 On the move to self-development 3 lessons are given.